Hello and welcome to this section! Here you can find out more about the blog and about Georgiana, the person behind Readers’ High Tea.

 About the blog

-Readers’ High Tea was born out of my interest in books.
+Readers’ High Tea was born out of my interest in books and everything that is related to books.
 Here you can find posts about the books I read, cool bookstores I discover, and other bookish stuff.
-I see the blog as a meeting place for book readers.
-Or as a High Tea party: a cosy environment where friends share what books they read, while also enjoying a good cup of tea.
+I see the blog as a meeting place for book readers, or as a High Tea party: a cosy environment where friends share what books they read, while also enjoying a good cup of tea.

 I also want to explain a bit the name of the blog, especially the high tea part.
 According to Cambridge dictionary, high tea is defined as: